 Backpack with padded hip belt: Almost all of the pack's weight should rest on your hips,

 not your shoulders.
 Make sure your pack fits!

-Daypack for day hikes
+Daypack-for any planned day hikes so you don't have to carry your whole pack

-Tent with waterproof rainfly: Set it up at home first.
+Tent with waterproof rainfly : Set it up at home first.

 Sleeping bag: Warm, lightweight, and down or synthetic filled.
-If it has cowboys or

-spaceships on it, it's not warm enough.
+If it has cowboys or spaceships on it, it's probably not warm enough.

-Sleeping Pad: For use under your sleeping bag to insulate you from the cold ground.
+Sleeping pad: For use under your sleeping bag to insulate you from the cold ground.

-Backpacking Stove: Lightweight.
+Backpacking stove: Lightweight.
 Be sure to try it (outdoors!) at home first.

 Fuel

 Cookware

 Eating utensils

 Flashlight/headlamp: Consider bringing an extra bulb and batteries.

 Bear-proof canister: REQUIRED.
 Free rental at the Wilderness Centers with coupon

 Food

 Insect repellent

 Pack rain cover: A large trash bag will suffice.

 First aid kit: moleskin and band aids, at least

 Matches

 Toilet paper (which you will pack out; bring 2 plastic bags for this)

 Trowel

-Towel
+Towel (small and quick-drying)

 Sunscreen (strong)

 Sunglasses (UV rated)

 Lip balm

 Pocket knife

 Needle, thread, safety pins, rubber bands

 Toiletries: Trial size work best.

 Water purification system

 Water bottles and/or water bladder: at least two liters capacity.

 Map of the area

-Cl othing (again: avoid cotton)
+Trekking poles

+Clo othing

 Shorts

 Long pants: Not jeans!

 T-shirt

 Long sleeved shirt

 Wool or synthetic sweater

-Fleece/puff/insulated top
+Fleece or insulated top

 Hat for shade

-Socks
+Socks Mittens on gloves

 Mittens or gloves

 Warm hat

 Underwear

 Bandanna

 Bathing suit-swimming at your own risk

 Hiking boots: must be broken in.

 Rain gear: Rain jacket and pants are better than a poncho in windy weather.

 Optional

 Camera

 Binoculars

 Notebook

-Trekking poles